opleary/PHP2650Project/index.md

-In the case of continuous covariates, this assumption can also be checked using statistical tests and graphical methods based on the scaled Schoenfeld residuals.
+In the case of continuous covariates, this assumption can also be checked using statistical tests and graphical methods based on the scaled **Schoenfeld residuals**[9].
 The Schoenfeld residuals are calculated for all covariates for each individual experiencing an event at a given time.
 Those are the *differences* between that individual’s covariate values at the event time and the corresponding risk-weighted average of covariate values among all individuals at risk.
 The Schoenfeld residuals are then scaled inversely with respect to their covariances/variances.
 We can think of this as down-weighting Schoenfeld residuals whose values are uncertain because of high variance.
-If the assumption is valid, the *Schoenfeld residuals* are independent of time.
+If the assumption is valid, the Schoenfeld residuals are independent of time.
 A plot that shows a non-random pattern against time is evidence of violation of the PH assumption.
 In summary, the proportional hazard assumption is supported by a non-significant relationship between residuals and time, and refuted by a significant relationship.

-(insert image)
+![*The proportional hazards assumption is satisfied if we see a random-spread against time for the covariates in the data (i.e. there’s a non-significant relationship (p-value &gt; 0.05) between the residuals and time).*](img/schoenfeld.png)

 This is a strong assumption and is often viewed as impractical as it is more often than not violated.
-There are a number of extensions that aim to deal with data that violate this assumption, but they often rely on restrictive functions or limit the ability to estimate the effects of covariates on survival. **Random survival forests** provide an attractive non-parameteric alternative to these models.
+There are a number of extensions that aim to deal with data that violate this assumption, but they often rely on restrictive functions or limit the ability to estimate the effects of covariates on survival. **Random survival forests** provide an attractive non-parameteric alternative to these models[10].

 ## Review of Random Forests